-Some marketplaces such as Amazon (FBA) and Walmart (WFS) have their own fulfillment services.
-Marketplaces can be a great way to get more customers buying your products, and the customer trusts the marketplace brands to have a reliable fulfillment service.
+Some marketplaces, such as Amazon (FBA) and Walmart (WFS), have their own fulfillment services.
+Marketplaces can be a great way to get more customers to buy your products, and the customer trusts the marketplace brands to have a reliable fulfillment service.

 Ecommerce Shipping Costs

 As we’ve discussed, there are a lot of different processes involved in getting your products from the warehouse to the customer!